How to install WSL on Windows 10 (2024)

 6. Continue with the Linux distro setup as necessary.

-After you complete the steps, the Windows Subsystem for Linux 2 components will install with the distro of Linux you specified.
+After you complete the steps, the Windows Subsystem for Linux 2 components will be installed with the Linux distro you specified.

 Update WSL kernel

-To update the WSL kernel to the latest version on Windows 10, use these steps:
+To update the WSL kernel to the latest version, use these steps:

 1. Open Start.